 How can I ensure the health of my hive after harvesting?

-To keep your hive healthy after harvesting, make sure to leave enough honey for the bees, feed them if needed, and return the cleaned empty frames.
-This simple care can go a long way in maintaining a thriving hive!
+Leave enough honey for the bees, feed them if needed, and return cleaned empty frames.
+This simple care goes a long way in maintaining a thriving hive.